Skip to content

 20. Thang Long Water Puppet Theatre

-A famous Hanoi tradition, these bizarre shows take place a few times each day near Hoan Kiem Lake and, supposedly, people really love them.
-We didn’t go to one, obviously.
+A famous Hanoi tradition, these bizarre shows take place a few times each day near Hoan Kiem Lake and, supposedly, some people really love them.
+Other people post reviews that say things like “you’ll either have to be embarrassed to leave after 5 minutes or suffer for a whole hour”.
+We didn’t go to one, so it’s your best guess as to how you’ll feel.

 Hanoi Photo Spots Map